LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/agent-survey-for-messaging.md

   * This will control the availability of the survey after the conversation has ended
   * The minimum value is: 0 minutes, this means the survey will close immediately when the conversation ends and your agent will no longer be able to fill it out
   * The maximum value is: 72 hours (3 days)
-  * LiveEngage will automatically close the survey upon timeout.
+  * The Conversational Cloud will automatically close the survey upon timeout.

 ![](img/agent-survey-for-messaging-3.png)